YudizBlockchain/plasma/README.md

 	"from": "0xE6853BC43Dc06B996b0fFD4357Fccdb2fF6dbb6a"
 }
 ```
-Then submit request to http://localhost:3001/withdraw/finalize
+Then submit request to http://localhost:3001/withdraw/finalize.
+Then you will receive your funds to your wallet.